Do you remember these games from your childhood?

 1. Ball Games

-Absolute great fun at home or at school.
-All you needed was the bounciest of balls and you’d have hours of fun at your fingertips.
+Absolutely great fun at home or at school.
+All you needed was the bounciest of balls, and you’d have hours of fun at your fingertips.

 2. The Slinky